Story by: Cindy Solomon

 Without e-readers, students at Wembo-Nyama Methodist University rely on lectures from single books owned by the lecturers.
 Students who graduate to serve as local pastors have to leave their Bibles, textbooks, devotionals, and United Methodist Book of Discipline and Book of Worship behind at school.
 With e-readers, students who have made payments each semester to purchase e-readers, serve as local pastors fully equipped to be spiritual leaders across the Democratic Republic of the Congo.

 “As a divinity student,” said Belmont member Keller Hawkins, “I cannot imagine doing my studies without books—they are the primary resource for my learning.
 I was excited that Belmont chose the e-readers for the 2016 Christmas Miracle Offering.”

 Hawkins was first introduced to the project as an intern in 2013.
 “Since then,” she said, “I have been amazed at the success and growth of the project.
 Empowering seminarians in the central conferences by providing them sufficient technology for their theological education is United Methodist connectionalism at work—and what a beautiful thing it is!
 When we give, we are empowering students to answer their calls to ministry and providing them with the theological resources they need for the journey.”

-Durable, transportable, and used by more than 25 United Methodist theological schools in Africa, e-readers are capable of containing over 1,000 books and allow students to read material beforehand and have the textbooks they need to study and write their papers.
+Durable, transportable, and tested by The United Methodist Church in Africa, e-readers are capable of containing 1,500 books and allow students to read material beforehand and have the textbooks they need to study and write their papers.
 In addition, the e-readers work well without Internet access and hold an electrical charge for two to four weeks.

 Cindy Solomon is a marketing consultant and content writer living in Franklin, Tennessee.